-- 2.23 The SEA Directive/ Regulations require that the public shall be given an early and effective opportunity within appropriate timeframes to express their opinion on the plan and accompanying environmental report before the adoption of the plan. - 2.24 The IA has been subject to public consultation at the scoping stage in 2012 and with the SA Report (June 2013) that accompanied the Strategy & Options Document on consultation in 2013.
-The responses to consultation on the SA were presented in Appendix X of of the Draft Integrated Appraisal Report (July 2015). - 2.25 The Draft Local Plan and Integrated Appraisal Report (July 2015) underwent consultation from 03 August 2015 to 25 September 2015.
-This IA Report accompanything the Local Plan Publication Version has been amended to reflect both changes in the Local Plan and comments received during consultation.
+- 2.26 The SEA Directive/ Regulations require that the public shall be given an early and effective opportunity within appropriate timeframes to express their opinion on the plan and accompanying environmental report before the adoption of the plan. - 2.27 The IA has been subject to public consultation at the scoping stage in 2012 and with the SA Report (June 2013) that accompanied the Strategy & Options Document on consultation in 2013.
+The responses to consultation on the SA were presented in Appendix X of of the Draft Integrated Appraisal Report (July 2015). - 2.28 The Draft Local Plan and Integrated Appraisal Report (July 2015) underwent consultation from 03 August 2015 to 25 September 2015.
+This IA Report accompanying the Local Plan Publication Version on public consultation from 01 February to 15 March 2016 was amended to reflect both changes in the Local Plan and comments received during consultation.
 The Integrated Appraisal studies and findings have informed and continue to inform the development of the Plan and comprise part of the evidence base for the emerging Plan.
-This IA Report will accompany the Local Plan Publication Version on public consultation from 01 February to 12 March 2016.
+This IA Report will accompany the Local Plan on submission to the Secretary of State.